-- Heat: Bed bugs can only survive up to about 115 F. Therefore, try a steam cleaner, hairdryer, leaving sealed bags of items outside in the sun.
+- Heat: Bed bugs can only survive up to about 115° F. Therefore, try a steam cleaner, hairdryer, or even leaving securely sealed bags of items outside in the sun.

 While non-chemical methods are the safest way to treat this issue, chemicals will most likely need to be used in order to eradicate the infestation.
 It is highly recommended you seek professional guidance when using pesticides.